 STATUS OF IRELAND

-Northern Ireland is treated as being part of the United Kingdom.
-The Republic of Ireland (the southern part of the island) claims Northern Ireland, and has be the source of considerable strife.
+- Northern Ireland is treated as being part of the United Kingdom.
+The Republic of Ireland (the southern part of the island) treats Northern Ireland as part of the Republic of Ireland for the purposes of Nationality.